alexmy21/SGS/README.md

 ### Module: entity.jl

-This module is dedicated to supporting a new structure called Entity, designed to encapsulate metadata using HllSets.
-This initiative builds on the innovative work by Mike Saint-Antoine of SimpleGrad.jl, who adapted Andrey Karpathy's foundational MicroGrad project.
-While the original frameworks by Mike S.-A. and Andrey K. utilize Numbers as the fundamental components of their neural networks, our approach replaces Numbers with HllSets.
+This module supports a new structure called Entity, which encapsulates metadata using HllSets.
+This initiative builds on Mike Saint-Antoine's work with SimpleGrad.jl, adapted from Andrey Karpathy's MicroGrad project.
+Unlike the original frameworks that use numerical embeddings in their neural networks, our approach replaces them with HllSets.

 It is often argued that Numbers in conventional neural network models are derived by transforming "real" things through numerical embedding.
 This method is effective for those elements of reality.
 However, we aim to shift our focus from data to metadata, thereby describing these elements more abstractly.
 A significant advantage of using metadata is its inherent ability to categorically separate elements into semantically similar groups.
 These groups are not strictly distinct; the sets of entities described by different metadata often overlap.

+Transitioning to metadata represents a paradigm shift that fundamentally impacts how AI models are trained.
+There is a clear distinction between training dogs and educating people.
+At the heart of both training and teaching is the intent to instill a sense of causal logic in the learner.
+In dog training, the causal relationships are simple and direct: if "this follows that," it typically means "this is because of that."
+However, the logic in human education is more complex— "this follows that" does not necessarily imply "this is because of that."
+Currently, our methods for training AI models are more akin to dog training.

+By abstracting real-world entities into metadata, we refine the logic that is often limited to simple cause and effect, or "dog logic."
+In the realm of metadata, the principle of "this follows that" more consistently indicates a causal inference, frequently suggesting a "because of that" relationship.

 The most crucial aspect for us is that each piece of metadata correlates with a specific set of elements.
 In the realm of metadata, an HllSet serves as an embedding for a collection of these elements.
 This embedding is represented not as a numerical value but as a fixed-size bit-vector, specifically a 2-dimensional Tensor (64, P).
 In Julia, this is expressed as Vector{BitVector}, where each vector has a fixed length of 64 bits and the number of these bit-sets is determined by P. The parameter P defines the precision of the HyperLogLog approximation of the collection of entities.